Contributing Writer

 For those who demand the ultimate winter warmth and weather protection, the Arc’teryx Thorium Hoody is our premium puffer champ.
 It’s a technical powerhouse built to conquer the elements.
 Packed with 750 fill-power European grey goose down, the Thorium boasts an impressive warmth-to-weight ratio.
 It kept us toasty, whether navigating icy peaks or tackling everyday errands.

-The durable Arato 30 nylon shell with DWR treatment effortlessly shrugs off wind, snow, and sleet.
+The durable Arato 30 nylon shell with DWR treatment effortlessly shrugs off wind, snow, and some sleet.
 At the same time, Down Composite Mapping places synthetic insulation in moisture-prone areas, including armpits and sleeves.

 The Thorium’s versatility shines through its relaxed fit, layering seamlessly under a shell for extreme conditions.
 However, it rocks as a stand-alone puffer on cold and icy days.
 We loved that it even packs into its own hood, transforming into a surprisingly comfy pillow.
 From walking the dog on a brisk morning to summiting Highlands Bowl in Aspen at 12,392 feet, the Thorium proved to be a reliable companion for all our wintery romps.
 Arc’teryx’s renowned quality and customer service further solidify its value, ensuring years of reliable warmth and performance.
 This is a jacket you can hope to have for a lifetime.